 My case studies on Obama and Erdogan portray the dominance of drones in anti-terrorism operations.
-This form of autonomous weapons (the only ones that have been used on the battlefield so far) has proven to be effective in killing presumed terrorists both on domestic and foreign grounds.
+This form of semi-autonomous weapons (the only ones that have been used on the battlefield so far) has proven to be effective in killing presumed terrorists both on domestic and foreign grounds.
 The benefits that drones bring to political leaders, mainly a reduction in “blood, treasure, and reputation” costs, incentivize decision-makers to use and even increase violence against terrorist groups.

 More recently, after Erdogan’s effective drone operations in Syria and Libya that successfully defeated air defense systems in many instances, a potential drone dominance in internationalised civil wars rose to prominence.
 These operations led to an escalation in conflict and, as Erdogan had planned, the inception of Turkey as a new drone power.
 A debate at the scholarly and political levels has begun again on the impact that autonomous weapons like drones could have on our global security.

 While drones have proven their dominance against individual human targets, how effective are these weapons in conventional battles?
 Has drone technology been able to achieve offense dominance?
 What are the implications, then, for interstate conflicts?
 As I explain in my first blog of this series, if autonomous weapons were to achieve offense dominance, then theoretically they would incentivize leaders to use, increase, and prolong violence against other states.
 Can this really be the case anytime soon?